billnunn/Assessment-3-Bill-Adam/README.md

 * Bill
 * Adam

-With 50:50 equity with respect to Adan:Bill.
+With 50:50 equity with respect to Adam:Bill.

 ## Reading Order